Morten Bo

-Morten Bo (born 10 May 1945, Copenhagen), is a Danish photographer who has specialized in documentary work with a social impact.
-His 15 travelling exhibitions in the 1970s and 1980s proved quite controversial.
-In the 1980s, he turned to more abstract photography with lines, contours and contrasts of light and shade.
+Morten Bo (born 10 May 1945, Copenhagen), is a Danish photographer who specializes in documentary work with a social impact.
+His 15 travelling exhibitions in the 1970s and 1980s stirred up controversy.
+In the 1980s, he turned to abstract photography with lines, contours and contrasts of light and shade.
 A member of Delta-Photos from 1967 to 1972, in 1973, he was a co-founder of the Ragnarok group.
 In line with his interest in promoting the art, he founded Fatamorgana, Denmark's school of art photography, in 1989.

 Early career

 Morten Bo started out in film rather than still photography at the National Film School of Denmark in 1966.
 He had previously studied architecture and had used photography as a tool to appreciate the concept of space.